What is it, where does it fit in, and is it right for your situation?

 Travel clients could test the accessibility of booking travel, e.g., select destinations/accommodations, compare fares, purchase add-ons and pay for bookings.
 Additional use cases could also be performed testing loyalty program navigation, award redemption, etc.

 Education clients could test the accessibility of navigating online textbooks, viewing grades, creating/completing assessments and interacting within discussion boards.
 In addition, applying for admission, registering for courses, navigating and signing up for events are great candidates for use case testing of university-specific scenarios.

 State and city government clients may wish to test navigating government facilities, reporting issues to various departments, filling out forms, viewing government meetings/minutes, etc.

-Finally, hospitality industry clients may wish to test the accessibility of their online ordering website and/or mobile app, accessibility of their in-house order terminals and delivery tracking systems.
+Finally, customers in the hospitality industry may wish to test the accessibility of their online ordering website and/or mobile app, or the accessibility of their in-house order terminals and delivery tracking systems.

 Now that we have an idea of what different industries may wish to test using the use case methodology, the next question is:

 Level Access employs an end-to-end approach to accessibility testing, remediation, and policy.
 It is beyond the scope of this blog post to outline all of the firm’s offerings, but putting use case testing into context within the accessibility audit methodology can be helpful to understand where it fits.

 Automated testing is just that: automated.
 A few examples of automated testing could include: